Benno-K/cloud-backup-tools/README.md

 **WARNING:**
 I haven"t used or tested them for years now.
 Try at your own risk.

+### Update
+The cbackup has been enhanced
+and tested s bit, but due to
+the lousy davfs performamce
+and davfs caching issues I
+cannot test rsync.
+Since that
+is the core-feature, cbackup
+is currently quite useless for me.
+Maybe it works with other clouds but with my
+MagentaCloud it is tooooo slow.

 ## cbackup
 Do rsync to cloud via webdav and encrypt using gocryptfs